A T-odd Momentum Correlation in Radiative \beta-Decay: Summary

 \section{Summary}

-In this paper, we have computed the \ot-odd correlation in neutron radiative $\beta$-decay arising from SM physics.
-The \ot-odd correlation is characterised by the kinematical variable $\xi = {\mathbf l}_\nu\cdot({\mathbf l}_e\times{\mathbf k})$; consequently, it is spin-independent -- and thus fundamentally different from a permanent EDM.
-The mimicking \ot-odd correlation arises from the presence of electromagnetic final-state interactions when the intermediate particles are each put on its own mass shell.
-Taking the neutron case as a prototype, we have computed the leading-order result, which is of ${\cal O}(\alpha,(\varepsilon/M)^0)$, to the \ot-odd asymmetry exactly.
+In this paper, we have computed the \ot-odd correlation in neutron radiative $\beta$ decay arising from SM physics.
+The \ot-odd correlation is characterised by the kinematical variable $\xi = {\mathbf l}_\nu\cdot({\mathbf l}_e\times{\mathbf k})$; consequently, it is spin independent -- and thus fundamentally different from a permanent EDM.
+The mimicking \ot-odd correlation arises from the presence of electromagnetic final-state interactions when the intermediate particles are each put on their own mass shell.
+We have computed the leading-order result, which is of ${\cal O}(\alpha,(\varepsilon/M)^0)$, to the \ot-odd asymmetry exactly.
 In particular, our detailed analysis shows that the resulting \ot-odd asymmetry is controlled by $(1-\lambda^2)$, so that $A_\xi^{\rm SM}$ vanishes as $\lambda\rightarrow 1$, suggesting that radiative $\beta$-decay studies in other systems could be employed to good effect.
-Indeed our procedure is completely general, so that the resulting formulae can be readily translated to hyperon and nuclear radiative $\beta$-decays as well.
-We have explicitly considered the example of $^{19}{\rm Ne}$ radiative $\beta$-decay as a concrete illustration of the possibilities.
-Its lifetime is much shorter than the neutron's, making experiments more practical, and it should be possible to study such decays in a trapped atom experiment~\cite{shimizu}.
-It also possesses a value of $\lambda^{\rm eff}$ rather close to unity.
-The combined effect of these observations is a \ot-odd asymmetry roughly an order of magnitude smaller than that in neutron $\beta$-decay.
-In this case $A_\xi^{\rm SM}$ presents a much reduced background against which to search for new sources of \cp-violation.
+We will report our computation of the \ot-odd correlation in nuclear radiative $\beta$-decay in a subsequent paper; there are additional Feynman diagrams, but they, up to corrections of recoil order, cancel to yield the gauge-invariant combinations of graphs we have computed in this paper~\cite{svgdh2}.

 \acknowledgments We are grateful to J. Vermaseren and the FORM forum for helpful assistance in the use of FORM.
 We thank T. Gentile for information regarding the $\gamma-e$ opening angle dependence of the neutron radiative $\beta$-decay rate, and S.G. thanks the Aspen Center for Physics for hospitality during the execution of this work.
 We acknowledge partial support from the U.S. Department of Energy under contract DE-FG02-96ER40989.